-Girls and young women have the right to sexual and reproductive health services, despite government restrictions of movement.
-Advocate Lucilene, 16, from Mozambique shares her fears for girls during COVID-19.
+Gender equality and girls’ rights advocate Lucilene, 16, shares her fears for girls during COVID-19 and explains how girls and young women have the right to sexual and reproductive health services, despite government restrictions of movement.

 “I did not know initially how the coronavirus would affect my education, but once the government told us to stay at home, not go to school and not to visit others to prevent getting infected from the virus, I knew I had underestimated the situation,” says 16-year-old Lucilene.